 Dr. Susan E. Klepper won the Toby Long Award for the Best Manuscript Published in Pediatric Physical Therapy entitled "Reference Values on the 6-Minute Walk Test for Children Living in the United States".

-Dr. Martha Sliwinski serves as faculty advisor for the Columbia Student Medical Outreach (CoSMO), a student-run free clinic serving the medical needs of the local Washington Heights community.
+Dr. Martha Sliwinski is faculty advisor for the Columbia Student Medical Outreach, a student-run free clinic serving the Washington Heights community.

 Welcome to the web site of Columbia University's Doctoral Degree Program in Physical Therapy (DPT).
 The Program is one of the oldest yet exceptionally progressive programs to educate students wishing to enter the profession of physical therapy.
 As an integral part of the College of Physicians and Surgeons, the program is guided by the principle that the acquisition of knowledge and skills is important in professional education, but far more vital is an understanding of the science, the art and the ethic within which both knowledge and skill are applied.
 The program is recognized for: